eekevall/Rockbuster-Python_Analysis/README.md

 ### Tools
 The SQL analysis was carried out using PostgreSQL in pgAdmin 4.<br>
-The results of the queiries were exported to Excel and analysed in Tableau.<br>
+The results of the queries were exported to Excel and analysed in Tableau.<br>
 The final presentation was compiled in Keynote and converted to a PDF.<br>

 ### Data